-Gerhard Casper is President of the American Academy in Berlin, President Emeritus of Stanford University, and a Professor of Law Emeritus at Stanford Law School.
+Gerhard Casper served as the President of the American Academy in Berlin from July 2015 to July 2016.
+He is President Emeritus of Stanford University, and a Professor of Law Emeritus at Stanford Law School.
 A lifelong leader in academia and an esteemed scholar of constitutional law, he served as Stanford University’s president from 1992 to 2000.
 Before joining Stanford, Professor Casper was a longtime faculty member at the University of Chicago, where he served as provost of the University, dean of the law school, and a professor of law.
 He began his career as a professor of political science at the University of California at Berkeley.

 A native of Hamburg, Germany, he studied law at the Universities of Freiburg and Hamburg, where he earned his first law degree.
 After studying in the United States, he then returned to Freiburg, where he received his doctorate, writing his dissertation on the realist movement in American law.